If You're in a Car Accident and Uninsured

 More than a dozen states follow some version of what's known as a "no-fault" car insurance system.

 In a no-fault state, if a person is injured in a car accident, they're generally required to seek compensation for economic (out of pocket) losses directly from their own car insurance company.
-Only under very limited circumstances can the injured person step outside of the no-fault system and file a lawsuit.
+Only under limited circumstances can the injured person step outside of the no-fault system and file a lawsuit.

 If You Live in a "Fault" Car Insurance State

-States that do not follow a "no-fault" insurance system—this means the vast majority of states—are called "tort" states.
-In those states, if you cause a car accident and another person is injured, they can sue you for all damages resulting from the car accident.
-This could include medical bills, lost wages, property damage, and physical and mental pain and suffering.
+States that do not follow a "no-fault" insurance system—this means the vast majority of states—are called "tort" or "fault" states.
+In those states, if you cause a car accident and another person is injured, they can sue you for all categories of damages resulting from the car accident, including:

 Penalties for Driving Without Car Insurance